-One of the things I’ve always been fustrated/confused/ignorant of has been the nuts and bolts of the submission process.
+One of the things I’ve always been frustrated/confused/ignorant of has been the nuts and bolts of the submission process.
 Where to submit and when and how.
-Below you will find a few wesites that will help.
+Below you will find a few websites that will help.

 A comprehensive list of nearly all types of magazines (literary, or otherwise).
 This site offers several search options to narrow the type of magazine you’re looking for and seems to be a generally useful website for mainstream or genre fiction (it also identifies which magazines are new—they are noted as “fledgling” (British English!)—and which are online, print, or otherwise).

 A submission search engine and handy-dandy submission manager (that’s right, you can do both at the same time).
-It’s a bit of a writer’s networking site where you can actually upload your work, create a profile (i.e. upload a bio), search for magazines and submit to them too.
+It’s a bit of a writer’s networking site where you can actually upload your work, create a profile (i.e. upload a bio), search for magazines, and submit to them too.

-This is a great way to get started, happy submitting and good luck.
+This is a great way to get started, Happy submitting, and good luck.